ukk1019-yhat/expresooai/README.md

 ## ◈ Chrome Extension

-The `/extension` directory contains the EXPRESSO AI Chrome extension — bringing behavioral intelligence directly into any web conversation.
+The `/extension` directory contains the BeyonAI Chrome extension — bringing behavioral intelligence directly into any web conversation.

 ```bash
 # Load in Chrome